-TEST SAT ACT Section type SC CIENCE Section name Not applicable-the SAT has no science section Science Test What is it?
+TEST SAT ACT Section type SC SCIENCE Section name Not applicable-the SAT has no science section Science Test What is it?
 Not applicable Multiple choice questions about graphs, charts, and data tables.
-The details The SAT scatters data, graphs, and tables throughout the reading, writing, and math sections.
-Test is primarily testing your comfort level with ion.
-While you don't need to be proficient in any c field, the ACT has recently added some content ements to the Science Test, so you'll need to be a basic concepts from your high school science of wor't need to memorize a lot of details. require you to know the difference between is, but you won't be asked to name their phases. section is that it's a reading test, though most ext in this section comes in the form of charts, digrams.
-These present information from nts (e.g., the spread of ash particles from a volcano, isorption by different ceramic tiles) that no high is any business knowing.
-The point is to test your mend and interpret the data.
+The details The SAT scatters data, graphs, and tables throughout the reading, writing, and math sections. scientific information.
+While you don't need to be profici particular scientific field, the ACT has recently added sor knowledge requirements to the Science Test, so you'll ne familiar with some basic concepts from your high school curriculum, but you won't need to memorize a lot of deta A question might require you to know the difference bet mitosis and meiosis, but you won't be asked to name the The secret to this section is that it's a reading test, thoug of the important text in this section comes in the form of graphs, tables, and diagrams.
+These present information obscure experiments (e.g., the spread of ash particles from relative heat absorption by different ceramic tiles) that school student has any business knowing.
+The point is to ability to comprehend and interpret the data.
 Passage Type % Of section You will be asked to Interpret and analyze data from Representation 30-40 charts, tables and diagrams.
 Research Summaries 45-55 Understand and analyze the design and results of one or more related experiments.
 The information about the experiments is usually organized into tables or graphs.
 Conflicting Viewpoints 15-20 Compare and analyze prose passages describing conflicting hypotheses or theories on a scientific phenomenon.
 Timing Not applicable 35 minutes; 7 passages; 40 multiple choice questions (52.5 seconds per question) Subscores Not applicable None Bottom line The blistering pace, strangeness of the material, and merciles for many students. s curve make the Scier nce Test the r most difficult part of the ACT

-TEST SAT ACT Section type ESSAY (OPTIONAL) What is it?
+TEST SAT АСТ Section type ESSAY (OPTIONAL) What is it?
 In January 2021, College Board removed the optional essay section from the SAT, stating that while writing skills are important for college readiness, the SAT would measure them through the multiple choice sections of the test.
 According to College Board, "the SAT Reading and Writing and Language sections are among the most effective and predictive parts of the SAT."
 As of the time of printing, the ACT still includes an optional essay section.
 The ACT essay gets read and scored by two readers for an additional score that is not factored into your main ACT score.
 The details Not applicable In fall 2016, the ACT radically changed the style of its optional essay.
-The ne ACT essay includes a topic question, which can address anything from artificial intelligence to organic farming methods to the legal driving age.
-It asks to student to consider three perspectives on that topic, then write an essay giving the student's response to all three perspectives, as well as the student's own perspective.
+The new ACT essay includes a topic question, which can address anything from artificial intelligence to organic farming methods to the legal driving age.
+It asks the student to consider three perspectives on that topic, then write an essay giving the student's response to all three perspectives, as well as the student's own perspective.
 Scoring Not applicable Two readers score each essay from 1 to 6 in each of the four categories: Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions.
 The essay receives a subscore of 2-12 in each category.
 These four subscores will be averaged for a final score between 2-12 .
 Placement on test Not applicable Optional 5th section Timing Not applicable 40 minutes